CyanChanges/loguruEverywhere/README.md

 ```

 ## Usage
-Loguru Ever is a simple package that replaces the standard logging module with loguru.
+EverLoguru is a simple package that replaces the standard logging module with loguru.
 Loguru is a modern and easy-to-use logging library for Python.
-With Loguru Ever, you can use loguru features in any module that uses logging, without changing any code.
+With Loguru Ever, you can use loguru to log in any module that uses logging, without changing any code.

-To use Loguru Ever, you just need to import it and call the replace_logging function at the beginning of your program.
+To use EverLoguru, you just need to import it and call the `install_class` function at the beginning of your program.
 This will replace the logging module in the sys.modules dictionary with loguru.
 After that, you can use loguru as usual.

-For example, if you have a module called foo.py that uses logging:
+For example, if you have a module called `foo.py` that uses logging:

 ```python
 import logging